-- 1. be MAAC members in good standing. - 2. be members of Spectrum Flyers and or an invited guest of Spectrum Flyers and - 3. agree to follow the MAAC Safety code and all other site rules.
+- 1. be MAAC members in good standing. - 2. be members of NIPMAC, or an invited guest of NIPMAC and - 3. agree to follow the MAAC Safety code and all other site rules.

-Any MAAC member attending an Event at this site must agree to attend any modeller briefing, or otherwise read and follow all site/Event rules.
-The Club or site operator is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.
+Any MAAC member attending an Event at this site must agree to attend any modeller briefing or otherwise read and follow all site/Event rules.
+The Club is responsible to take reasonable steps to ensure a modeller briefing occurs for each modeller using the site.